GerardMT/Bloom-Filter/README.md

 # Bloom Filter
-A simple non-generic implementation of a counting Bloom filter.
+A simple non-generic implementation of a Counting Bloom filter.

 A more complete documentation can be found [here](docs/report/report.pdf).